Screenflex Room Dividers ~ The Most Stable Room Dividers Around

 We are often asked what make our Screenflex partitions so stable?
 And we believe that is a great question!
 Our background is in architecture as we follow the basic principles of weight disbursement.
 There are four scientific factors to consider when making something stable.

-- The height of the center of gravity versus the base support– The lower the center of gravity the increase in stability.
+- The height of the center of gravity versus the base support– The lower the center of gravity the increase of stability.
 That is why we have a wide base to our room dividers.

 - The location of the center of gravity– The lower the better.
 Our wide base support is located 5 inches from the floor to allow ample space for the caster wheels to move.